younghhk/expectedCases/README.md

 5.	interpret / visualize results.

 ### Requirements

-  -  Cohort age distribution can be in age-bands (e.g., 30-34, 35-39, 40-44, etc years old) or per year of age.
+- Cohort age distribution may use bands of any width (1-year, 5-year, 10-year, or mixed).

-  -  Rate bands must be digits only (NN-NN or NN+), and must cover every single age from the minimum age to the maximum age of interest (age_min:age_max) exactly once (i.e., no gaps/overlaps).
+- Incidence and mortality rate bands must follow valid numeric formatting (NN-NN or NN+) and must cover every single age in age_min:age_max exactly once (no gaps or overlaps).

-  -  Incidence and mortality rates are input as cases/100,000 population.
+- Rates must be expressed per 100,000 population.

-  -  If you plan to model up to age 100, for example (age_max = 100), include an open-ended incidence and mortality band like "80+" so older ages are covered.
+- If modeling to higher ages (e.g., age_max = 100), include an open-ended band such as "80+" so all ages above the last closed band are covered.

 ## 1) Create the baseline cohort
 ```{r}